MolSSI-Education/cpp_programming/01-08-mc-lj-pt2.md

 1. Randomly pick one of N particles.
     For #1 we have to randomly pick one of N particles.
 This means we need a number on the range of 0 to 800.
 Take a look at [the documentation](https://docs.python.org/3/library/random.html) for the `random` module and see if you can find a function for this.

     The function we will use is `rand.randrange`.
-If we add `num_particles` as an argument, it will pick a number between 0 to 799.
+If we add `num_particles` as an argument, it will pick a number between 0 and `num_particles` (For our NIST file, this would be between 0 and 799).

 1. Calculate the interaction energy of the selected particle with the system and store this value.